timtomch/riponne-map/README.md

 ## Lab notes

+### Dec 15, 2020
+Added a failsafe for records without `172__$a` field and ran vddoc mapping successfully.
+The vddoc routine is run twice for each file, once looking for `vddoc` and once for `vddoc-la` so it takes twice as long to process (about 140 seconds instead of 70ish).
+Not super efficient, could be done better, but it works.
+Memory usage might be an issue if running the function on a larger number of records.

+Added more inline documentation and

 ### Dec 14, 2020
 Rewrote the main function using [`argparse`](https://docs.python.org/3/howto/argparse.html) in order to accept multiple input files and loop through them.
 This way, output from mulitple input files is stored in the same file.